Workiva/react_testing_library/doc/migration_guides/component_interactions.md

 - Element.dispatchEvent
 - Calling component event handlers

-In the case that the test is simply calling a basic event API to emulate an event, the swmigrationitch should be simple.
+In the case that the test is simply calling a basic event API to emulate an event, the migration should be simple.
 Below is an example of doing this migration.

 Pre-existing test: